Kotlin/KEEP/proposals/scripting-support.md

 #### IDE support

 From an IDE point of view, they are project-context dependent, but may not be part of the project sources.
 (In the same sense as e.g. gradle build scripts source is not considered as a part of the project sources.)
+In this case the support in the IDE is possible only if the definitions are supplied to the IDE explicitly, similarly to standalone scripts, either via plugin or extension or via IDE settings.

 #### Discovery

-The IDE needs to be able to extract scripts environment configurations from the project settings.
+The IDE needs to be able to extract scripts environment configurations from the project settings, if the scrips are considered a part of the project sources, so the project's classpath could be used for discovery of the supported scripts.

 #### Project-level REPL